jneu/tidypath/README.md

     -h, --help                show this help message and exit -i, --ignore-empty        prune empty fragments
-    -n, --nop                 do not prune any fragments for any reason -p, --pretty-print        print each fragment separated by a newline -V, --version             show the version of tidypath and exit
+    -n, --nop                 do not prune any fragments for any reason -p, --pretty              print each fragment separated by a newline -V, --version             show the version of tidypath and exit
 ```